 Here at Samara Botane, starting with one organic plant, we now have about 18-20 large shrubs.
 Leaves will be harvested by shearing with scissors throughout the summer, approximately every 4-6 weeks.
 We will then distill leaves for hydrosol; macerate in organic coconut and olive oil for balms and salves; tincture in organic alcohol and vinegar for a variety of topical applications and household products, and we will dry leaves for teas and bath herbs.
 Fresh leaves will also find their way into culinary applications in syrups and jellies, and even as a flavoring for homemade ice cream.
 I’ve been sharing a number of Lemon Balm recipes on our facebook page which you can find by following this link where we will be sharing Lemon Balm recipes throughout the rest of summer.

 Modern research has determined that Lemon Balm’s mild sedative (anxiolytic) effects are attributed to its ability to inhibit GABA transaminase due to its rosmarinic acid content.
-Lemon Balm has been shown to improve mood and mental performance, involving muscarinic and nicotinic acetycholine receptors and positive results have been achieved in a small clinical trial involving Alzheimer patients with mild to moderate symptoms due to the high acetylcholinesterase and butyrycholinesterase co-inhibitory activities, as well as its rosmarinic acid content.
+Lemon Balm has been shown to improve mood and mental performance if you use like a facial steaming, involving muscarinic and nicotinic acetycholine receptors and positive results have been achieved in a small clinical trial involving Alzheimer patients with mild to moderate symptoms due to the high acetylcholinesterase and butyrycholinesterase co-inhibitory activities, as well as its rosmarinic acid content.
 Melissa officinalis exhibits antithyrotropic activity, inhibiting TSH from attaching to TSH receptors, hence making it of possible use in the treatment of Graves’ disease or hyperthroidism, according to a mention in the scientific journal Endocrinology.

 Lemon Balm leaves contain plant chemicals called terpenes, which play at least some role in the herb’s relaxing and antiviral effects, as well as tannins, which may be responsible for many of the herb’s antiviral effects.
 Lemon Balm also contains eugenol, which calms muscle spasms, numbs tissues, and kills certain bacteria.